 Study real world programs

-We have color coded this entire site based on Occupational titles to help you decide what PLC training is most needed based on your relative occupation.
+We have color-coded this entire site based on Occupational titles.
+This is to help you decide what PLC training is most needed based on your relative occupation.

 Recommended PLC training path by occupation...